DohanKim/HCI_TeamOldBoy/Report 2.md

 - Have traveled Osaka with her friends last year

 #### Goals and Values
-- Wants to take photos at famous spots and upload it on Instagram.
+- Wants to take photos at famous spots and upload it on Instagram
 - Wants to find a travel mate who is handsome and active
 - Prefers flexible travel plan
 - Believes travel should be happy